officialAzizkhan/officialAzizkhan/README.md

  👋 Hi, I’m Aziz.

- - 👀 I’m interested in AI, Transformers Models, NLP, Machine & Deep Learning and programming languages.
+ - 👀 I’m interested in AI, Transformers Models, NLP, LLM and programming languages.

-- 🌱 I’m currently learning Transformer Model and Chatbots
+- 🌱 I’m currently working in LLM Projects.

-- 👯 I’m looking to collaborate on twitter & linkedin.
+- 👯 I’m looking to collaborate on linkedin & Github.

-- 📫 How to reach me/twitter:
+- 📫 How to reach me/twitter/X:

 - @officialAzizk